fall pest patrol: work now to foil deer, cabbage worms, viburnum beetle, squash bugs, voles

 An aside on moles (who are not rodents but insectivores): They can be frustrating with all their tunneling, yes, but they aerate the soil and eat grubs, so I generally celebrate their activity (well, after cursing every now and again when they uproot some lovely thing in the process of hunting food).
 I have long believed that reducing grubs (such as those of Japanese beetle) In the turf and beds would reduce their food source and therefore discourage the moles, but various experts including Purdue say this is not true, because earthworms are their primary food.

-Are there pests you’re working to get ahead of for 2013 now, in the fall of 2012?
+Are there pests you’re working to get ahead of for next year now?